 An Australian child needs about 2500 lunches to get them through 13 years of school.
 I’d rather not greet each day with dismay.
 So this year I’ll be more organised, keep the lunches fun and healthy, and get my kids more involved in making their own.
 And it won’t matter when they say the dread words (“I hate sandwiches”) because they do like chicken lettuce cups, un-sandwiches (bread with the filling on the outside), sushi shapes and other stuff.
 It’s all about making my mornings manageable and keeping their tummies sated and brains concentrated throughout the day.

-Snacks include ‘ants on logs’ (celery with cream cheese and currants), peeled carrots, cherry tomatoes and fruit.
-I’d love to add baby cucumbers to that list because I think they’re great but my children are staunchly opposed.
-I steer clear of packaged, processed snacks but I’m not opposed to treats.
-The kids might get a granola bar (recipe below), a biscuit or piece of cake, or a few squares of chocolate.
+Snacks include ‘ants on logs’ (celery with cream cheese and currants), peeled carrots, cherry tomatoes, baby cucumbers, cheese, crackers and fruit.
+Treats are OK!
+The kids might get a granola bar (recipe below), a biscuit or piece of cake.

 Chicken Lettuce Cups